Running and Scheduling Restore Plans

 After you create and configure a restore plan, run a successful readiness check and a DataLab test, the plan can be considered ready for restore.
-You may invoke various actions for the plan, depending on the current plan state.
+You can invoke various actions for the plan, depending on the current plan state.

 Plan has never been tested and/or has never passed a readiness check.